Lauren Holtkamp

-Lauren Holtkamp (born November 24, 1980) is a professional basketball referee in the National Basketball Association (NBA), wearing number 7.
+Lauren Holtkamp (born November 24, 1980) is a former professional basketball referee who worked in the National Basketball Association (NBA), wearing number 7.
 Holtkamp became the third woman to be a full-time NBA referee.
 Holtkamp also played college basketball at Drury University from 2000 to 2004.
 Holtkamp previously refereed the last five NBA Development League seasons before becoming a full-time referee for the 2014–15 NBA season.
 Holtkamp officiated four seasons in the WNBA including the WNBA 2014 conference finals.
 Holtkamp graduated from Emory University with a Master of Divinity.
 She also graduated from Drury University with both a Master of Arts in Communication and a Bachelor of Arts in Business Administration.
 In June 2017, Holtkamp married NBA referee Jonathan Sterling.
 In 2019, Holtkamp gave birth to their daughter.

+On October 24, 2024, Holtkamp retired as an NBA referee, citing knee issues.